ablou1/collab-compet/Report.md

 First of all, the implementation is based on the udacity implementation of the DDPG algorithm (see the [github](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) for more details).

 My repository contains the following files :
-> - train_agent.py: this file is dedicated to run a training process for an agent.
+> - train_agent.py: this file is dedicated to run a training process for both agents.
 It loads the environment and then run the training.
 > - agent.py: this file implements the MultiActorCriticAgent class.
 It uses the DDPG algorithm (see the next part for more informations)
 > - models.py: this file contains the model used for the actor network and for the critic one.
 > - noise.py: this file contains classes dedicated to handle the noise used in the training process.